wesfloyd/hello-world-avs-vibe-front-end/README.md

 - This repo is meant currently intended for _local anvil development testing_.
 Holesky deployment support will be added shortly.
 - Users who wish to build an AVS for Production purposes will want to migrate from the `ECDSAServiceManagerBase` implementation in `HelloWorldServiceManager.sol` to a BLS style architecture using [RegistryCoordinator](https://github.com/Layr-Labs/eigenlayer-middleware/blob/dev/docs/RegistryCoordinator.md).

-## Appendix (Future Capabilities In Progress)

-### Adding a New Strategy

-### Potential Enhancements to the AVS (for learning purposes)

-The architecture can be further enhanced via:

-- the nature of the request is more sophisticated than generating a constant string
-- the operators might need to coordinate with each other
-- the type of signature is different based on the constraints of the service
-- the type and amount of security used to secure the AVS